 ► All the EVs worth waiting for in detail

 ► From Aston Martin to Vauxhall

 Over the next several years, though, you can expect the number of electric cars offered by manufacturers to rapidly grow in number.
-For the last few years, the car industry’s heavy-hitters have been transforming their businesses and plunging millions into R&D around and production of electric cars – and in the next 12 to 18 months we’re going to see the fruits of that huge investment.
+For the last few years, the car industry’s heavy-hitters have been transforming their businesses and plunging millions into the design and development of electric cars; consequently, in the near future, we’re going to see the fruits of that huge investment.

 Further electric reading

 From the new BMW i4 and the Audi e-Tron, to the Polestar 2 and Tesla Roadster, there are some impressive EVs of all different shapes and sizes just around the corner.
 With that in mind, read on for our look at the most interesting upcoming electric cars.